AudioMotionBench: Evaluating Auditory Motion Perception in Audio LLMs: Introduction

+Recent Large Audio-Language Models (LALMs), such as Qwen2-Audio-7B, Aero-1-Audio, Voxtral-Mini-3B-2507,and Kimi-Audio-7B \cite{chu2024qwen2,liu2025voxtral,mandel2023aero,ding2025kimi}, have achieved remarkable progress in understanding and reasoning over speech, music, and environmental sounds.
+Yet a fundamental aspect of auditory intelligence remains largely unexplored: the perception of motion.
+While current models perform well on recognizing sound types and semantic content, existing audio-language tasks rarely require them to reason about the dynamic movement and trajectory of sound sources in space.

-Human auditory intelligence, by contrast, is profoundly spatial.
+Human auditory intelligence, is profoundly spatial.
 The brain continuously fuses interaural time differences (ITD), interaural level differences (ILD), Doppler shifts, and spectral filtering to reconstruct the three-dimensional motion of sound sources \cite{chu2025learning}.
 Such spatial integration enables humans to localize, track, and anticipate motion even in noisy or reverberant conditions.
-In contrast, most existing LALMs are trained on single-channel or weakly spatialized datasets that emphasize semantic comprehension but neglect spatial reasoning.
-As a result, their learned representations capture semantics without geometry, leading to a fundamental question: \textit{Can modern Audio-Language Models truly perceive motion, or are they merely predicting words about sounds?}
+In contrast, most existing LALMs are trained on single-channel or weakly spatialized datasets that emphasize semantic comprehension but neglect spatial reasoning, leading to a fundamental question: Can modern Audio-Language Models truly perceive motion?

-To answer this question, we introduce the \textbf{Audio Motion Perception Benchmark (AMPBench)}, the first benchmark specifically designed to evaluate motion understanding in LALMs.
-AMPBench provides physically simulated binaural audio clips under controlled spatial conditions, paired with structured question-answering tasks that probe directionality and trajectory reasoning across multiple noise levels.
+To answer this question, we introduce the \textbf{Audio Motion Perception Benchmark (AudioMotionBench)} (Figure~\ref{fig:ampbench_overview}), the first benchmark specifically designed to evaluate motion understanding in LALMs.
+AudioMotionBench provides physically simulated binaural audio clips under controlled spatial conditions, paired with structured question-answering tasks that probe directionality and trajectory reasoning across multiple noise levels.
 This benchmark moves beyond static sound recognition to test whether models can infer spatial dynamics directly from the waveform.
-Through extensive zero-shot evaluation of five state-of-the-art systems, we reveal a consistent and systematic \textit{motion perception deficit}: models fail to correctly recognize motion cues and directional patterns, achieving below 50\% accuracy on average.
+Through extensive zero-shot evaluation of five state-of-the-art systems, we reveal a consistent and systematic motion perception deficit: models fail to correctly recognize motion cues and directional patterns, achieving below 50\% accuracy on average.
 This benchmark thus exposes a key limitation in current audio-language understanding and establishes a diagnostic foundation for developing spatially aware auditory models.